17 January, 2023 at 11:59 p.m. ET / 18 January at 3:59 UTC

 - Early use of ECP immunomodulation to improve patient outcomes (i.e., graft survival and HRQoL) in thoracic transplant patients.

 - Biomarkers of treatment response to ECP in heart and lung transplant rejection.

 - Use of ECP immunomodulation in high risk, frail patients with comorbidities.

 The grant is aimed at supporting projects that are expected to have an impact on clinical practice of thoracic transplant patients.

-After the application period, selected finalists will be invited to present their research proposal at a special session at the ISHLT 2023 Annual Meeting & Scientific Sessions to take place in Denver, CO USA from 19-22 April, 2023, where the winner will be determined by a panel of on-site judges.
+After the application period, selected finalists will be invited to present their research proposal at a special session at the next ISHLT Annual Meeting & Scientific Sessions, where the winner will be determined by a panel of on-site judges.
 If the applicant is unable to attend the annual meeting, they may ask a member of their research team to present.

 The purpose of this grant is to fund research that is aimed at advancing the use of ECP immunomodulation to improve outcomes in thoracic transplant patients.

 One grant will be awarded and funded for a duration of one year at a budget of up to $90,000

 As an ISHLT challenge grant, finalists for this grant must attend the ISHLT2024 Annual Meeting in Prague to present their research proposal to a panel of judges.
 For more information on the meeting, visit ishlt.org/ishlt2024.